The journey of wireless microphone technology began as an endeavor to untether performers and speakers…

 You have several options when it comes to both the earpiece and the wireless system.
 Earpieces can be single or multi driver.
 They can have silicone or foam tips in different sizes or even be custom molded for your ears.
 They range in price from less than $100 to several thousand for the high end custom molded multi-driver versions.
 Wireless systems also vary greatly depending on features.

 Galaxy Audio offers a range of wireless in-ear personal monitors that work in a variety of live performance and recording environments.
 These systems are used by some of the top performers in the music business.
-Galaxy Audio has been supplying musicians, recording technicians, and people who just love good sound with high-quality equipment for over 45 years.
-Contact us today for more information about our products.
+Galaxy Audio has been supplying musicians, recording technicians, and people who just love good sound with high-quality equipment since the 1970’s.
+Contact us today for more information about our pro audio products.